 If you’re not sure how to install and activate themes and plugins on your network, see our guide to configuring Multisite.

 Importing Content to Your New Site

-Now, before you import the content from your old site, go into the Posts and Pages listings in the admin screens and delete any dummy content that’s been created for you when you created the site.
+Now, before you import the content from your old site, go into the Posts and Pages listings in the admin screens and delete any dummy content.
+These are the posts and pages that get created automatically when you set up the site.
 Delete any widgets too.
-You should have an empty site.
+You should aim to have an empty site.

-Before you can import the content from your old site, you’ll need to install the WordPress Importer plugin.
-Go to your Plugins screen in the network admin and install that (you’ll need to search for WordPress Importer).
+Before you can import the content from your old site, you must install the WordPress Importer plugin.
+Go to your Plugins screen in the network admin and install that (search for WordPress Importer).

 Now in your new site’s admin screens, go to Tools > Import and scroll down to WordPress at the bottom of the list.
 Click the Run Importer link.